 If the narcissist feels like we have criticised them, they will happily start an argument.
 Even if we didn’t criticise them intentionally, they either give us the silent treatment, projection, rage, violence or a massive argument.
 To gain emotions from us, to make themselves feel better.

-Invalidation is when your thoughts, feelings, opinions, weight, shape, Job, hobbies, dreams, relationships, it can be as severe as everything about who you are and what you do is rejected, ignored, criticised and judged, by the narcissist.
+Invalidation is when your thoughts, feelings, opinions, weight, shape, Job, hobbies, dreams, and relationships.
+It can be as severe as everything about who you are and what you do is rejected, ignored, criticised and judged by the narcissist.

 The narcissist’s invalidation causes us to feel uncertain, living in an environment of instability and fear, to which just as we’ve had enough, a narcissist will come back with their intermittent reinforcement of play nice, that reward punish to leave us feeling more confused.

 A Narcissist has an apt way of invalidating us while making out they’re helping us.
 “Do you really think that jobs for you?”